valerieholtz/Hate-Speech-Detector/README.md

 ## Sources

-I would like to thank everyone involved in the development of the datasets, which were incredibly well done.
-This project would not have been possible without a nicely collected and cleaned-up data.
+I would like to thank everyone involved in the development of such nicely collected and cleaned-up data datasets.
+This project would not have been possible without it.

 The datasets can be found here: